ryandaniels/ansible-role-server-update-reboot/README.md

 # ansible-role-server-update-reboot

-Update server OS (Redhat/CentOS and Ubuntu) to latest packages, reboot server, and wait for the server to start up.
+Update server to latest packages, reboot server, and wait for the server to start up.
 Add more roles after this to continue installing/configuring server.
+Works with Redhat/CentOS and Ubuntu.

 Distros tested